Home

 For horses, recommended dosage rates vary from 1 cup (250 ml) of ACV for every 50 gallons (190 liters) of drinking water all the way up to 1 cup (250ml) for every 6 gallons (23 liters).

-For a horse that will not drink the water in a new location, a commonly used tip is to add apple cider vinegar to the unfamiliar water.
+A tip commonly used - for horses that will not drink the water in a new location: add some apple cider vinegar to the unfamiliar water!

 For a healthy horse, use 1/4 cup (60 ml) of unpasteurized ACV on his feed grain per day.
 Dilute the vinegar 50/50 with water before adding to the feed.